Essex (album): Critical reception

-Upon release, Hi-Fi News & Record Review commented: "There are things here which, given the right nudges, will shift a lot of units for Moyet.
+Upon its release, Hi-Fi News & Record Review commented: "There are things here which, given the right nudges, will shift a lot of units for Moyet.
 Tracks like 'Whispering Your Name' and 'Getting into Something' are cleverly arranged, slickly produced, efficiently played and make good showcases for the Moyet lung-power but, with a couple of exceptions ('Satellite', 'Dorothy') they lack memorable tunes."
+NME felt Moyet "goes all powerpop" and "scuttles along all sorts of innocuous guitar-pop trajectories" on the album.
 James Bernard of the American Entertainment Weekly summarised: "This British belter slows it down on her fourth solo release Essex with plenty of guitar strumming, soothing harmonies, and bare-handed percussion.
 While she displays impressive range - it's not particularly distinctive.
 Essex may be elegant, but it lacks emotional weight."
 Musician stated: "Essex with its emphasis on guitar over synths, it's tempting to take this as a rejection of Moyet's electro-soul past.
 But what these arrangements really do is place her husky, expressive voice in a setting that supports its warmth and vulnerability."

 William Ruhlmann of AllMusic wrote: "...by this point she is struggling to sound distinctive against the overeager production style of Ian Broudie, whose work is somewhat offset by the more sedate tracks produced by Pete Glenister.
 'Whispering Your Name,' with a lyric intended to be sung by one man to another, sounds curious coming out of Moyet's mouth, but at least the words are about something definite, which is more than you can say for Moyet's own elliptical expressions of anger and romantic discord.
 The best song, the ballad 'Satellite,' is buried in the middle of the record - what makes it the best is that the arrangement actually allows Moyet the space to sing and to be as moving as she can be."

 Speaking of the 2016 deluxe edition, Attitude writer Josh Lee stated: "It's [Hoodoo] a great album but it alienated many fans and displeased the record company, who put their foot down with follow-up Essex and insisted Moyet go back into the studio for a do-over.
 That's why it often sounds like her heart isn't in it, although 'Getting into Something' is a forgotten gem and the original laidback version of 'Whispering Your Name' is just lovely."
 Gay Times writer Darren Howard wrote: "There's a bit of a Brit Pop vibe to this album.
 If Hoodoo was an anger album, then Essex sounds much more carefree, there are still stories of hard times in the lyrics but set to a happier beat.
 Again, this deluxe edition only adds to an already impressive album."